auth0/docs/articles/videos/get-started/05_01-authorize-id-tokens-access-control.md

 ---
-description: What an ID Token is and how you can add custom claims to customize them and make access control decisions for your users.
+description: What an ID Token is and how you can add custom claims to make access control decisions for your users.
 classes: video-page
 ---
 # Authorize: ID Tokens and Access Control